jmarcoares98/CptS122/README.md

 # CptS122
-Programming Assignments for CptS122 at WSU
+Programming Assignments for CptS122 at WSU, Summer 2018